cat protection

 Image by: Pxhere

-Firstly, you need to do is figure out how much room you have for the enclosure.
+Firstly, you need to figure out how much room you have for the enclosure.
 Find a place with plenty of shade near your home.
 Measure the space and write it down for later.

 Now it’s time to pick a style of cat patio enclosure: